 The ingredients for pork ragu are pretty basic and inexpensive for how many people you can feed.
 Pork shoulder, onion, red wine, garlic, tomato paste, whole peeled tomatoes, smoked paprika, thyme, rosemary and a few bay leaves are really all you need.

-How to make pork ragu in a pressure cooker
+How to make pulled pork ragu in a pressure cooker

 If you are anything like me and get intimidated by long recipes.
 This recipe has quite a few steps, but don’t let that intimidate you.
 Here are the basic steps so you can even make it without a recipe.